palolili23/palolili_blogdown/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at the Epidemiology Department of Erasmus MC, and I am a part of the Causal Inference Group and the Neuro-Epidemiology Group.
+I am a PhD student at the Epidemiology Department of [Erasmus MC](https://www.erasmusmc.nl/en/research/groups/causal-inference-group).
 My research is focused on applying causal inference methods in cohort studies, specifically to emulate target trials for long-term exposures related to dementia and to understand the role of competing events in this setting.

-I am also an R enthusiast and advocate of open science.
+I enjoy teaching and working with communities.
+This is why I help in the organization of [R-Ladies Rotterdam](https://twitter.com/rladiesrdam), [Reprohack](https://reprohack.github.io/reprohack-hq/) and recently became  [RStudio Certified Instructor.](https://education.rstudio.com/trainers/).

 I keep my heart close to home in La Paz, Bolivia.